Zhenye-Na/blog/_posts/2018-09-07-build-neural-network-with-mnist-from-scratch.md

 > In this post, I will introduce how to implement a Neural Network from scratch with Numpy and training on MNIST dataset.
 >
 > *This is originally HW1 of CS598: Deep Learning at UIUC.*
->
-> *Notice: I will not make my repo "public" until the 2018 Fall semester ends.*

 # Build Neural Network from scratch with Numpy on MNIST Dataset